robgmsn/PureDigit/README.md

   Open Source Synth Designs.

   ### Intro
-  This library is used to control the GMSN!
+  This repo contains both the Library and Sketches for the GMSN!
 Pure Digit.

   A small programmable utility module which accepts +/- 10V in, does some digital processing, and outputs a +/-10V signal.

-It has a 2 Channel 12bit ADC In, 12bit DAC Out, a 24 position rotary encoder with switch and a 7 segment LED display.
+  It has a 2 Channel 12bit ADC In, 12bit DAC Out, a 24
+  position rotary encoder with switch and a 7 segment LED display.

-  ### Examples
+  ### Sketches
   Noise, Clock Divider, Micro Tuner, Bit Crusher, Drums, Rhythm Player, Swing Machine, LFO, Step LFO, DC Level, Module Testing Functions, Frequency Counter, DC Meter